 Neil Schwartz completed his undergraduate studies at UCLA, followed by MD and PhD degrees at Northwestern University.
 After his Neurology residency at Stanford, Dr. Schwartz joined the Stanford Stroke Center in 2004 as a Fellow in Vascular Neurology and has remained on as Faculty since 2007.
 Currently, his primary focus is the care of patients with cerebrovascular disease in both the inpatient and outpatient setting, including patients with both ischemic and hemorrhagic strokes.
 He has a particular interest and expertise in cervical artery dissection, non-atherosclerotic vasculopathies, and stroke in young adults, and stroke recovery trials utilizing stem cells.

-Dr. Schwartz is a national leader in neurological education and is the Program Director for the Stanford Neurology Residency Program for nearly a decade, but remains involved as the Associate Program Director, and Vice Chair (Education).
-He also serves as the Medical Director for Clinical Neurosciences (G1/H1) at Stanford Hospital & Clinics.
+Dr. Schwartz is a national leader in neurological education and served as the Program Director for the Stanford Neurology Residency Program for nearly a decade, but remains involved as the Associate Program Director, and Vice Chair (Education).
+He also serves as the Medical Director for Neurology (H1) at Stanford HealthCare.
 He is the director of the newly launched Young Stroke Program within the Stanford Stroke Center

 Learn more about the Neurology Residency Program and other educational opportunities at: http://neurology.stanford.edu/education